 Get the facts.
 Learn more about domestic violence.

 About Sexual Assault

-Every year, nearly 300,000 women and men become victims of sexual assault.
+Every 92 seconds, another person is sexually assaulted.
 Like domestic violence, sexual assault is about power and control and can take many forms.
 It refers to any physical act of a sexual nature that occurs without a person’s consent.

 Get the facts.
 Learn more about sexual assault.